blueminer2/economy-series/README.md

 NOTICE
 =========
+These plugins are for PocketMine-MP
-You may download it and use it.
+Also you may download it and use it.
 But you cannot use it for commercial use.